 Buy Now: Available on Anxiety Gone

 Eating healthy foods is essential for overall health and well-being, but did you know that certain foods can also help boost serotonin levels?
 Foods like salmon, nuts, and seeds are rich in omega-3 fatty acids, which are essential for proper brain function.
 Other good choices include turkey, eggs, and legumes.

 Exercise has numerous benefits for mental and physical health, and one of those benefits is increased serotonin production.
+Engaging in various activities, such as push-up alternatives and other workouts, can boost serotonin production.
 Exercise helps increase blood flow to the brain and releases endorphins, which have mood-boosting effects.
 A moderate amount of exercise is best – aim for 30 minutes per day most days of the week.